Trentino: Politics

 The 1972 second Statute of Autonomy for Trentino-Alto Adige/Südtirol devolved most legislative and executive competences from the regional level to the provincial level, creating de facto two separate regions.
 Administratively, the province enjoys a large degree of autonomy in the following sectors: health, education, welfare and transport infrastructure.
 The provincial council comprises 35 members, one of whom must by law be drawn from the Ladin minority.

 In the elections in 2023, the centre-right coalition won 21 of 35 seats in the province's council.
 These 21 seats were distributed between the Trentino League with 6 seats (including the provincial governor ("presidente") Maurizio Fugatti), the Brothers of Italy (5) Fugatti for Governor (4), the Trentino Tyrolean Autonomist Party (3), The Civic List (2) and the Fassa Association which provides this session's legally mandated seat for the province's Ladin minority (1).
 The centre-left alliance makes up most of the opposition, with 13 seats.
 This includes 7 seats for the Democratic Party, 4 seats for Campobase and one seat each for the Greens and Left Alliance and Autonomy House.
 There was also a non-allied party, Wave, which won one seat.

 The executive powers are attributed to the provincial government (Italian: Giunta Provinciale), headed by the governor (Presidente).
 Since 2018 the governor is Maurizio Fugatti.
 In 2023, Fugatti remained in power by receiving 51.8% of the vote for governor compared to 37.5% for Francesco Valduga of the centre-left coalition and about 10% for candidates aligned with neither major coalition.

-In addition to serving as the legislative body for the province, the members of the council also combine with South Tyrol's council to form the regional council of Trentino-South Tyrol.
+In addition to serving as the legislative body for the province, the members of the council also combine with South Tyrol's council to form the regional council of Trentino-Alto Adige/Südtirol.
 Trentino's governor alternates with the governor of South Tyrol as president of the region.
 The regional government has its seat in the former Hotel Imperial in Trento.

+Municipalities

+The autonomous province has 166 municipalities: